 Pet sitters don’t need anything special, really.
-You can invest in food and water bowls or request that customers bring their own.
+You can invest about 100 dollars in food and water bowls or request that customers bring their own.
 You may need to buy crates if you plan to care for several animals at a time.
 Toys can come in handy too.
 Other than that, your home and backyard are more than enough.

 Considering that you can potentially make up to $1,000 per month, you can do pet sitting as a full-time job.